Atmosera-adv-sec-prep/ghas/static-analysis/sa.md

+How do I generate a SARIF report and upload it to GitHub using GitHub Actions?

 ## Step 1: Generate SARIF Report

 Many static analysis tools support generating SARIF reports.
 Here are examples for some popular tools: